About : Distinguished Alumni

 Among the many distinguished alumni are: Senator Susan Collins, the first delegate to be elected U.S. Senator currently serving in her fifth term; current Secretary of Transportation Pete Buttigieg, the first alumnus to be elected cabinet secretary, Jaime Harrison, current Chairman of the Democratic National Committee; former Senator Cory Gardner, the second delegate to be elected to the U.S. Senate and the first delegate to be elected to the U.S. House of Representatives; former Chief Judge Robert Henry, U.S. Court of Appeals for the Tenth Circuit; former New Jersey Governor Chris Christie, the first delegate to be elected governor; former Ambassador to West Germany Richard Burt, and former presidential advisors Thomas “Mack” McLarty and Karl Rove.
 Additional notables include Rogan Kersh, Provost of Wake Forest University; former Lt.
 Governor of Idaho David LeRoy, former President of the Progressive Policy Institute Robert Shapiro, military officers, members of state legislatures, Foreign Service officers, top congressional staff, healthcare providers and university educators.

 Senator Susan Collins (USSYP – ME 1971)

 Senator Susan M. Collins was elected to the United States Senate in 1996 from the state of Maine.
 She has earned a national reputation as a thoughtful, effective legislator, who works across party lines to seek consensus on our nation’s most important issues.
 Senator Collins is the 15th woman in history to be elected to the Senate in her own right.
-Senator Collins is ranking member and former chairman of the Homeland Security and Governmental Affairs Committee, which has jurisdiction over the Department of Homeland Security and is the Senate’s chief oversight committee.
-She also serves on the Armed Services Committee and is a member of the Special Committee on Aging.
-Previously, she served for six years on the Committee on Health, Education, Labor and Pensions.
-Senator Collins was also the first freshman Senator ever to lead the Permanent Subcommittee on Investigations.
+Senator Collins is the chair of the Senate Special Committee on Aging and also serves on the Appropriations, Intelligence and Health, Education, Labor and Pensions Committees.

 Former Senator Cory Gardner (USSYP – CO 1993)